 Quickly glance into the scope.
 If the reticle appears blurred at first glance, the diopter requires adjustment.
-To make the firstpass, coarse adjustment, again look into the scope, and quickly turn the diopter until the reticle image appears in focus (ignore the background image).
-For the final-pass, fine adjustment, remember to take relatively quick glances, as your vision will naturally compensate for minor out-of-focus conditions with prolonged looks.
-Quickly glance into the scope and observe the reticle.
-If the reticle image is sharp, then you may have gotten lucky, but typically follow-up, fine adjustments are needed.
-If so, turn the diopter in a chosen direction by a small amount, then recheck the reticle focus again.
+To make the first-pass, coarse adjustment, again look into the scope and quickly turn the diopter until the reticle image appears in focus (ignore the background image).
+Remember to take glances for the final-pass, fine adjustment, as your vision will naturally compensate for minor out-of-focus conditions with prolonged looks.
+Again, quickly glance into the scope and observe the reticle.
+If the reticle image is sharp, you may have gotten lucky, but the follow-up, fine adjustments are typically needed.
+If so, turn the diopter in a chosen direction by a small amount, then recheck the reticle focus.
 If better, continue trials in even smaller amounts to either side of the new diopter position.
 If worse, try the other direction.
-Repeat until the reticle is instantly in focus during a quick glance.
+Repeat until the reticle is instantly in focus during a glance.

-The diopter is now setup for your vision!
+The diopter is now set up for your vision!
 Typically, only minor adjustments are required over the years.
-While the collar's internal friction should hold it in place with general handling, it is also recommended to reengage the D-Lok diopter lock.
+While the collar's internal friction should hold it in place with general handling, a semi-permanent witness mark (e.g., silver marker) may be added, OR an electrical tape wrap may be used for additional assurance against unwanted rotation.